sbcs-informatics/sbcs-informatics.github.io/1_2_connecting_to_apocrita.md

 Now double click the name which should open up the Apocrita window.
 In the window, after your username, double click to bring up a highlighted bar.
 Now copy password and then right click to paste it into the box.
 The password won't appear but it should log on.

+You can also use MobaXterm to log in.

 ### Logging in from Mac

 It's much easier on Macs as Apple's OS X is unix-based.